andreasgjunge/SimpleDCMTKReceiver/README.md

 The purpose of this program is to download studies from a specified PACS system.
 As input serves a csv file containing Study Instance UID(s).

+## Requirements

+You need to have the dcmtk toolkit installed.
+Additionally, if you want to use a  virtual environment (pipenv), you need to have pip/pipenv installed.

+## Install / Pipenv

+Use pipenv for the reproducible environment.
+    pipenv install
+    pipenv shell

+This will install the dependencies and start a virtual pipenv environment, in which you can execute the program.

 ## Usage

 ### config file